 The nature of the soil may affect the right of action, but defective construction of buildings apparently does not.
-Damages may be awarded for injury to buildings erected on undermined ground, even though the buildings have not been constructed of sufficient solidity considering the nature of the ground, if a right of support has been acquired for the land in its altered state
+Damages may be awarded for injury to buildings erected on undermined ground, even though the buildings have not been constructed of sufficient solidity considering the nature of the ground, if a right of support has been acquired for the land in its altered state1.
+Defective construction of buildings may nevertheless affect the measure of damages2.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.